alphagov/govuk-developer-docs/source/manual/repository-mirroring.html.md

 ![](/manual/images/concourse-mirror-repos-pipeline.png)

-The mirror allows us to continue deploying if GitHub is unavailable, and also gives us a private place to develop fixes for security vulnerabilities before they are deployed.
+This backup allows us to continue deploying if GitHub is unavailable, and also gives us a private place to develop fixes for security vulnerabilities before they are deployed.

 If GitHub is unavailable, you can still [get access to Jenkins and deploy from AWS CodeCommit](github-unavailable.html).